learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 # Using Tux in Sinatra with ActiveRecord

+## Overview

+In this lesson, we'll cover Tux, a Ruby gem, that you can use to make sure your database and ActiveRecord associations are set up properly.

+## Objectives

+* Describe the benefits of Tux
+* Set up Tux locally
+* Create, edit, delete, and update data

 ## What Is Tux

 Tux is an incredible Ruby gem that lets you access your database and perform all CRUD operations on it through the terminal.
 It also loads a full environment in the console that allows you to see all routes and views.
 Primarily, you'll use Tux to make sure your database is set up properly, play around with Ruby objects, and make sure your ActiveRecord associations are working properly.